 I often get asked how this impacts my cohabiting life partner (who does happen to be a natural early bird).
 At best, we'd joke if we had kids we'd easily be able to do 24/7 shifts with our complementary sleep cycles.
 At worst, he gets pissed off he doesn't have a girlfriend who can go to bed with him or who he can hang out with in the morning.
 (Truthfully I wonder whether NOT spending every second awake together is the key to a healthy relationship!)

 Up until recently, I never had an explanation for this "weirdness."
-I'm just a very extreme night owl, I'd shrug, and enjoy the reactions on people's faces as I tell them I went to sleep at 6am that morning.
+I would just say I'm a very extreme night owl, shrug, and enjoy the reactions on people's faces as I tell them I went to sleep at 6am that morning.